-If you’re looking for a timeless design for your new kitchen, then you simply can’t go past a shaker style kitchen.
-It was one of the most popular choices last year, and this trend is showing no signs of disappearing in 2020.
-But what exactly are shaker style cabinets…
+If you’re looking for a timeless design for your new kitchen, then you simply can’t go past a Shaker style kitchen.
+It was one of the most popular choices last year, and this trend is showing no signs of disappearing just yet.
+But what exactly are Shaker style cabinets?

 Shaker furniture can easily be dressed up to go with a more fancy kitchen or dressed down for a laidback space.
 And it will work in with any other design style – whether you’re wanting to create a Scandinavian-inspired space, an airy Hampton’s home or a light and bright seaside oasis.

 This is the very first place to start when it comes to creating a Shaker style kitchen because it will make it instantly recognisable.
 Switch out your old cabinets for recessed doors and wooden knobs that are characteristic of Shaker style kitchens.

 Traditionally, Shaker style kitchens have incorporated local timbers in the joinery.
 For a classic look think material like walnut, pine and maple.
 However, these kinds of timbers can be extremely expensive.
 If you’re after a more budget-friendly option, consider a cheaper natural wood or even using a wood-look material like linoleum or vinyl panels.

 While classic Shaker style incorporates more wood than colour, today’s Shaker kitchens incorporate light or natural tones with white and grey being popular choices.
 However, darker colours like beige, black and navy blue can still be used to achieve the same kind of look.

 Keeping in the vein of simple, unstructured kitchens, wood is a natural flooring choice.
 But any kind of earthy flooring, including pavers or tiles, will work a treat!